dom126133/meteoch/README.md

 - https://www.dwd.de/EN/ourservices/met_application_mosmix/met_application_mosmix.html

 - in order to read easyly the cfg file conbvert it in csv with libreoffice, first in ods in oder to have the possibiliy to choose separator in csv

+# Topo

+All the calculation are tacke n from swisstopo https://www.swisstopo.admin.ch/en/transformation-calculation-services